plone/plone.recipe.zope2instance/README.txt

   A list of paths where Zope 2 products are installed.
 The first path takes precedence in case the same product is found in more than one directory.

+site-zcml
+  If you want a custom site.zcml file, put its content here.
+If this option is used the zcml option is ignored

 zcml
   Install ZCML slugs for the packages listed, separated by whitespace.
 You can specify the type of slug by appending '-' and the type of slug you want